Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 For each subject, a high resolution T1-weighted MRI volume (3T Siemens MRI Prisma scanner) was acquired.
 At CHBH, a 32-channel coil with a resolution of 1 x 1 x 1 mm, TR/TE = 2000/2.03ms; TI = 880 ms; 8° flip angle, 208 sagittal slices and field of view (FOV): 256 x 256 matrix was acquired for source localization with individual realistic head modeling.
 At PKU, a 64-channel coil with a resolution of 0.5 x 0.5 x 1 mm, TR/TE = 2530/2.98ms; TI = 1100 ms; 7° flip angle, 192 sagittal slices; FOV: 448 × 512 matrix was used.
 To avoid possible interference of body magnetization on the MEG recording, all MRI scans were acquired at least one week before the MEG session, or at any time afterwards.
 The FreeSurfer standard template was used (fsaverage) for participants lacking an anatomical scan (N=5).

-#### Behavioral Setup
+#### Behavioral Data Acquisition

+The task was executed using Matlab (PKU: R2018b; UB: R2019b) with Psychtoolbox v.3 (Pelli, 1997) on a custom PC at UB and a Dell XPS desktop PC at PKU.
 Visual stimuli were presented on a screen placed in front of the subjects with a PROPixx DLP LED projector (VPixx Technologies Inc.) at a resolution of 1920 x 1080 pixels and a refresh rate of 120 Hz.
 The distance between the subject’s eyes and the screen was different at each site (CHBH: 119 cm, PKU: 85 cm) to achieve the same FOV of 36.6 x 21.2 degrees.
+Subjects responded with an 8-button response box (Millikey LH-8).

 #### Eye Tracking